nopnop2002/esp-idf-Bluetooth-SPP/bt_spp_initiator_Stick/README.md

 # How to use

+Build Accepter at first.
+After that build Initiator.

 Start communication by Button press.
 When a button is pressed for more than 2 seconds, It stop comminucation.